North Wales: Parliamentary constituencies

+Since 2026, four Senedd (Welsh Parliament; Senedd Cymru) constituencies have covered North Wales: Bangor Conwy Môn, Clwyd, Fflint Wrecsam, and Gwynedd Maldwyn.

-There are eleven constituencies used for the Senedd (Welsh Parliament; Senedd Cymru): Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Dwyfor Meironnydd, Montgomeryshire (if considered North Wales), Vale of Clwyd, Wrexham and Ynys Môn.
+Before the May 2026 Senedd election, there were eleven constituencies used for the Senedd that covered North Wales: Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Dwyfor Meironnydd, Montgomeryshire (if considered North Wales), Vale of Clwyd, Wrexham and Ynys Môn.
+Additionally there was an electoral region for the Senedd, used to share the name "North Wales", yet it did not cover all of North Wales.
+The rest of North Wales was covered by the Mid and West Wales Senedd electoral region.

 Since 2024, there are eight UK Parliament constituencies: Alyn and Deeside, Bangor Aberconwy, Clwyd East, Clwyd North, Dwyfor Meirionnydd, Montgomeryshire and Glyndŵr (if considered North Wales), Wrexham and Ynys Môn.

-An electoral region for the Senedd, shares the name "North Wales", yet does not cover all of North Wales, only the northern coast, Anglesey, and northeast of Wales (specifically the entire area of the former pre-1996 county of Clwyd); the rest of North Wales (mainly Meirionnydd) is covered by the Mid and West Wales Senedd electoral region.
-All constituencies aside Dwyfor Meironnydd, and Montgomeryshire are in the North Wales Senedd electoral region.

 Between 1979 and 1994, all of North Wales (including Montgomery) was a single European Parliament constituency (EPC), the North Wales European Parliament Constituency.
 In 1994, minor border changes put parts of Montgomeryshire in the neighbouring Mid and West Wales constituency.
 In 1999, both of the constituencies ceased, when it was absorbed into the larger Wales constituency until 2020 when it was subsequently abolished following the United Kingdom's withdrawal from the European Union on 31 January 2020.